-More about Virtual Desktop Infrastructure
+More about Infrastructure as Code AWS

 The last few weeks' events have reshuffled the deck and it’s not at all clear when we will be able to resume normal patterns of interaction and mobility.
 As enterprises struggle to maintain business continuity despite the lockdown that has been put in place in most countries, working from home (WFH) is one of the leading strategies.
 As a result, Virtual Desktop Infrastructure (VDI) demands have never been higher

 It is difficult to quantify how many people are working from home today, but on March 11, IEEE published the results of a survey that showed that the vast majority of the workforces in mega enterprises like Amazon (76.1%), Microsoft (81.3%), Facebook (55.1%), LinkedIn (80.6%), Expedia (84.1%), and Uber (58.1%) were already working remotely.
 The very next day CNN reported that Alphabet (Google’s parent company) and Twitter have also made WFH mandatory.

 This sharp and dramatic rise in WFH, which also includes IT personnel, has put tremendous pressure on infrastructures and resources, with four challenges coming to the fore: keeping up with VDI demands, file share scalability, availability and continuity, and automated resource provisioning.
 In this article we will explain what is VDI, look at each challenge in depth, and show how NetApp’s Cloud Volumes ONTAP data management solution can help.

 Virtual Desktop Infrastructure: The Key to Virtualizing Workplaces